Boiarka

-Boiarka or Boyarka (Боярка, /uk/) is a city in Fastiv Raion of Kyiv Oblast (region) of Ukraine, about 20 km southwest from Kyiv.
+Boiarka or Boyarka (Боярка, /uk/) is a city in Fastiv Raion of Kyiv Oblast (region) in Ukraine, about 20 km southwest of Kyiv.
 It hosts the administration of Boiarka urban hromada, one of the hromadas of Ukraine.
 Population: The population 40,019.

 History

 There are traces of an old Kievan Rus' settlement, including the remains of an ancient cemetery.
 The railway reached the town in the 1860s, after which it became a favourite resort for artists and writers, including the composer Mykola Lysenko and the writer Sholom Aleichem.
 The fictional dacha settlement of Boyberik, where events of Aleichem's tales of Tevye the Milkman (later adapted as Fiddler on the Roof) take place, is based on Boiarka.

+Formerly known as Boyarka-Budayivka (Боярка-Будаївка), the settlement became known as a base of Sich Riflemen during the Siege of Kyiv in 1918.

 Until 18 July 2020, Boiarka belonged to Kyiv-Sviatoshyn Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Kyiv-Sviatoshyn Raion was split between Bucha, Fastiv, and Obukhiv Raions, with Boiarka being transferred to Fastiv Raion.

 During the Russian invasion of Ukraine, Russian shelling struck the suburbs of Boiarka during the Battle of Kyiv.